JustRaika/JustRaika/README.md

 - 👀 Calling myself a concept engineer and a coding maniac.
 Also love lifting heavy objects at the gym.
 - 🌱 Currently expanding my web coding stack! ^-^
 - 💞️ I'm super passionate about any digital projects, yes.
-- 📫 Find me posting cringe stuff on here -> https://www.linkedin.com/in/ddegtyareva
+- 📫 Find me posting cringe stuff for boomers on here -> https://www.linkedin.com/in/ddegtyareva